magicmax117/Control-of-Dynamic-Parkour-Motions-for-a-Hopping-Leg-on-a-Broomstick/README.md

 ### VIDEOS

-The videos are named the same as the section of the thesis in which they are discussed.
+The videos are named the same as the thesis section in which they are discussed.
 Additionally the video 'Parkour Compilation' shows a compilation of all three experiments as well as close ups of each obstacle traversal in the multiple obstacle parkour.